Trump facing devastating debt load? Experts say not so fast

 Plenty of real estate investors report big losses under tax accounting rules and pay little in federal taxes.
 That is because the tax code allows them to reduce their tax bills with myriad legal loopholes and breaks, including sometimes generous depreciation charges that reflect expected wear and tear on buildings.

-Phillip Braun, a finance professor at Northwestern University’s Kellogg School of Business, said Trump’s minuscule tax payments don’t surprise him, nor do the losses claimed.
+Northwestern’s Braun said Trump’s minuscule tax payments don’t surprise him, nor do the losses claimed.
 “His accountants work really to make sure he doesn’t pay any taxes,” he said.

 A better idea of how Trump is faring, Braun said, comes from Trump’s operating profits.